danfarns/ora-pjmf-cml-downscale/README.md

 1. Optionally run `docker logout` after you pushed successfully if you want.

 ## Adding your new image to the Runtime Catalog
 This assumes you have already started an ML Workspace.
 If not, please provision one that has enough CPU and RAM.
+This guide used an m5.2xlarge (8 CPUs, 32 GiB) with no GPU support.

 1. Log in to your Cloudera ML Workspace. ((Offical Instructions)[https://docs.cloudera.com/machine-learning/cloud/runtimes/topics/ml-registering-customized-runtimes.html])
 1. It should look similar to this: ![Runtime Catalog Interface](./readme-img/runtime-catalog-start.png?raw=true "Runtime Catalog Interface - Before Image")